mariia-ann/next-js/README.md

 - **Data overview**: view statistics for the number of companies, categories, promotions, and newly added companies.
 - **Geographic analysis**: visualize company data by countries.
 - **Promotion management**: view, create, and edit promotions for each company.
-- **Responsive design**: works seamlessly on different devices thanks to Tailwind CSS.

 ---